 While continuing her efforts, Daly discussed Tonga in passing to a geneticist named Clyde Keeler.
 The discussion piqued his curiosity since he was interested in reproducing the Egyptian Spotted Fishing Cat (now extinct).
 In response, Daly repeated the breeding and another kitten like Tonga was born.
 This time, they also added in the American Shorthair to give the cat a silver coloring.

-Ocicat Cat Breed Personality
+Ocicat Personality

 Ocicats are as friendly as they come.
 This talkative and sociable breed will greet people at the door, becoming quick friends with guests.
 This is a cat that loves spending time with their family.
 They continuously get involved with whatever you're doing, always looking for ways to get your attention.
 This is not a cat that should be left alone for long periods of the day, since this can lead to separation anxiety and destructive behavior.

-The Ocicat is a very active cat breed that thrives when many activities are going on.
+The Oci cat is a very active cat breed that thrives when many activities are going on.
 Many Ocicat owners bring their feisty feline with them on vacation or while traveling.
 This is an energetic cat that loves to play.
 You can teach them tricks and train them to walk on a leash.
 Provide them with puzzle toys and other interactive playtime ideas.

 While Ocicats can get a little reckless when they're left alone, they are quite well behaved when given the proper attention.
 Unlike most cats, this smart cat will comply if you make it clear you don't want them on the counter.
 Just make sure to supply them with alternatives, like a stool or nearby cat tree.
 That way, they can still keep an eye on the action and feel involved in your activities.
+They love elevated spots where they can watch their favorite humans — and cats — from above.

 Ocicat Breed Characteristics (Physical)